ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 The Other Devices folder, if present, allows changing the configuration of other connected devices, such as the current receiver.
 Options can include Telemetry Power, Diversity Mode, and the [Loan Model](../../software/loan-model.md) features.

+## Recommendations

+* For racing where maximum performance is a must, the `500Hz` modes or faster, with the `Race` Telemetry mode, is ideal. `Hybrid` Switch Mode is also good here.

+* For freestyle and general everyday flying, you may use the `250Hz` modes or faster, with the `Std` Telemetry mode.
+Switch Mode doesn't matter as much here.
+Select what's appropriate for your Flight Mode settings.

+* For fixed wings, we recommend using `100Hz Full Res`, together with either `Std` or your choice of Telemetry Ratio.
+Switch Mode will depend greatly on how many full resolution channels you intend to use.

 ## Troubleshooting the Lua Script

 ### ExpressLRS Lua Script is stuck at `Loading...`